sathwikhnaik/Sales-Analytics-DATA602-/README.md

 ### 4. Removing Redundant Features:

-- We could tentatively remove redundant features like and `Rank` as they don't influence the sales of the video games.
+- We could tentatively remove redundant features like `Rank` as they may not influence the sales of the video games.
 Additionally, `Global_Sales` is just the summation of sales in all the regions, so there's an argument for removing the feature as well, depending on the outcome we choose.